Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 If you’re wondering where to base yourself for a Mont Ventoux cycling holiday, we’d suggest either:

-Bédoin is a small, charming town at the base of Mont Ventoux.
-It has a strong cycling pedigree and lives and breathes cycling during the summer months.
+There are a number of small, charming towns and villages near the base of Mont Ventoux.
+Many have a strong cycling pedigree and some live and breathe cycling during the summer months; more details below.

 Alternatively, base yourself in the Luberon.
 We think it’s one of the best places to cycle in France.
 It offers fabulous riding on quiet roads to ancient perched villages, abbeys, castles, lavender fields and vineyards.
 The terrain is varied, and there are routes that will appeal to all: from flat valley riding to rolling hills.
 And, for those targeting Mont Ventoux, it’s just around the corner.